■ Duties and responsibilities:

 Physicians should document in patients’ medical records that a recording took place and other details (e.g. duration of the recording, topics covered, etc.).
 The recording itself should be maintained in the medical record or the record should indicate where the recording can be found (e.g. in a file on the office’s secure computer server).
 Physicians should ask the patient for a copy of the recording.
 If there are concerns about obtaining a reliable copy from the patient, physicians may consider offering to record the encounter and to provide a copy to the patient, or to make their own recording at the same time as the patient.
 Physicians who make their own recording of patient encounters should first obtain patients’ informed consent.

-In the event that a patient has inappropriately posted a recording online from the physician’s office, various options are available to attempt to have it removed, depending on the website and the content of the recording.
+In the event that a patient has inappropriately posted a recording online from the physician’s private office, various options are available to attempt to have it removed, depending on the website and the content of the recording.
 Most social media sites provide reporting tools to request removal.
 Members are encouraged to contact the CMPA to discuss the options available to them in specific circumstances.

 A note on physician use of smartphone recordings